Manila Science High School: Admission

-Incoming Grade 7 and Grade 11 students take a series of subtests under the Manila Science Admission Test (MSAT); in some cases, interviews are also held as an additional screening phase after passing the MSAT.
-Official MSAT passers are eligible to enroll as incoming Grade 7 and Grade 11 students for Junior High School (JHS) and Senior High School (SHS), respectively.
+Prospect students must take an entrance exam (either the Manila Science Admission Test or the United Science Highschool Admissions Test) to be admitted.
+In some cases, interviews are also held as an additional screening phase after passing the MSAT.

-To be eligible for the MSAT, current Grade 6 and Grade 10 students from public and private schools within or outside the City of Manila must meet certain numerical grade requirements.
-As of the recent guidelines, applicants must have a minimum numerical grade of 85 (or its equivalent in other grading systems) in subjects under Mathematics, Science, and English; whereas a minimum numerical grade of 83 is required in other subjects including their subcomponents.

-The MSAT is administered yearly, and applications usually open after the second academic quarter of the school year.

 Academics

 One of the main features of Manila Science High School is its specialized curriculum focusing on Science, Technology, Engineering, and Mathematics (STEM).
 JHS students take multiple science and mathematics courses per year in contrast with the Department of Education's prescribed curriculum for regular schools.
 In addition, information technology and computer science subjects are offered for all JHS grade levels.
 Majority of the non-STEM courses (usually those under humanities) follow the competencies prescribed by the regular curriculum.

 The SHS curriculum, on the other hand, follows the curriculum for all SHS institutions.
 At present, Manila Science only offers Science, Technology, Engineering, and Mathematics (STEM) strand.

 STEM Courses

 Science

 First-year (Grade 7) students are introduced to fundamental concepts under general science, earth science, and environmental science.
 By the succeeding years they will take separate courses, each with full focus on one branch or subbranch of science.
 Students start with general biology on their second year (Grade 8), then progress to taking one chemistry course and one physics course simultaneously on their third and fourth year (Grades 9 and 10).

 As of the S.Y.
 2020-2021, electronics and advanced physics became separate courses, and the former was no longer under the school's science department.
 Meanwhile, robotics courses are offered as electives for Grades 9 and 10.